Sometimes, an ear infection can come back again and again. These are called chronic or recurring ear infections.

 They also report that 30–40 percent of children experience OME more than once, and 5–10 percent of episodes last for 1 year or longer.

 When someone has CSOM, they have a hole in their eardrum.
-When the eardrum bursts, it releases tension, so not everyone with CSOM will feel
+When the eardrum bursts, it releases tension, so not everyone with CSOM will feel pain.
+However, people with AOM or recurrent AOM will likely experience pain.

 The symptoms of CSOM include: